She Who Heard The Bell.

 "This Woman Can."

-Allah guided me that night to put a voice to my story.
-There are women out there experiencing exactly what I am.
-Women who are dismissed, mocked, or told they’re “crazy” because others can’t understand what their hearts have seen.
+Because here are probably women out there experiencing exactly what I am.
+Women who are dismissed, mocked, or told they’re “crazy” because others can’t understand what their hearts have seen or felt.

 That night I knew I had to help them by creating my blogs by using my words and my voice to speak about my story.
 To let other women know they are not alone.
 That there is language for this.
 That there is meaning in this.
 That what they feel is real.